 The British showed enough respect to acknowledge and own up to their role in the slave trade.
 On November 27, 2006, Tony Blair made a partial apology for Britain’s role in the African slavery trade.
 However African rights activists denounced it as “empty rhetoric” that failed to address the issue properly.
 They feel his apology stopped shy to prevent any legal retort.
 PM Blair again apologized on March 14, 2007.
 On January 30, 2006, President Jacques Chirac said that 10 May would henceforth be a national day of remembrance for the victims of slavery in France, marking the day in 2001 when France passed a law recognising slavery as a crime against humanity.

 At the 2001 World Conference Against Racism in Durban, South Africa, African nations demanded a clear apology for slavery from the former slave-trading countries.
 Some EU nations were ready to express an apology, but the opposition, mainly from the United Kingdom, Spain, Netherlands, Portugal and the United States (the biggest benefactors from slavery) blocked attempts to do so.
 A fear of monetary compensation/reparations was one of the main reasons for the opposition.
-Apologies on behalf of African nations, for their role in trading their own people into slavery, also remains an open issue.
-They too are just as guilty for their ancestor’s role in the enslaving of millions of innocent black people into a living nightmare.
+Even though the African communities saw the writing on the wall and the future decimation of their African people into slavery, and fought and tried to stem its tide (Nzinga Mbemba Affonso ) slavery overran their kingdoms, and the impact of race-based slavery left those African kingdoms and societies thrown into a living nightmare.

 America on the other hand gave not a damn to even acknowledge publicly in Congress or by words from the President of the United States the role this country had in the destruction of millions of lives due to the rapacious gluttony of enslaving their fellow sisters and brothers.